orloxx/iker.io/source/_posts/the-currying-problem.md

 <!-- more -->

 Also we should be able to save the reference to use it later.
-We can assume any number being passed in will be a valid JavaScript number so no validation required.
+Let's assume any number being passed as parameter will be a valid JavaScript number.

 ```javascript
 const addTwo = add(2);